-When hitting the West Coast of New Zealand, Fox Glacier is unmissable!
-(Not just because it’s an awesome place but it’s literally on the main road through the West Coast).
-Along with the Franz Josef Glacier, the town of Fox Glacier or “Fox” is home to one of the most accessible glaciers in the world meaning that one way or another you can’t miss experiencing the Fox Glacier!
-The Fox Glacier has left a number of stunning land formations in its wake too from mirror lakes to a dramatic glacier valley.
-With all that in mind, we’ve put together this concise list of Fox Glacier must-dos!
+When hitting the West Coast of New Zealand, Fox Glacier is unmissable – not just because it’s an awesome place but it’s literally on the main road through the West Coast.
+Along with Franz Josef Glacier, the town of Fox Glacier or “Fox” is home to one of the most accessible glaciers in the world.
+The glacier has left a number of stunning land formations in its wake, from mirror lakes to a dramatic glacier valley.
+Many of these formations make up this list of the best things to do Fox Glacier.

 Fox Glacier is one of the world’s fastest-moving glaciers meaning that heli-hike tours are always changing and exciting!
 Thanks to its tunnel-like valley, ice caves are frequent with plenty more fascinating features to check out, whether its waterfalls, crevasses, stream and more.
-The Fox Glacier also sees a lot let “traffic” than its neighbour, the Franz Josef Glacier, so you might want to take that into consideration when planning you glacier adventures.
+The Fox Glacier also sees a lot let “traffic” than its neighbour, the Franz Josef Glacier, so you might want to take that into consideration when planning your glacier adventures.
 Needless to say, we recommend taking the opportunity to get on the glacier for the awesome valley views from the helicopter and to explore this surreal force of nature with Fox Glacier Guiding.
 Find out more on Viator and Tripadvisor.
 See more attractions around the country like this in our 10 Things to See in New Zealand Before They Disappear.

 For that postcard-perfect picture of New Zealand, head to Lake Matheson.
-A 1h30min loop walk takes you all the way around the lake or it’s just 45-minute return to a jetty viewpoint and back.
+A 1h30min loop walk takes you all the way around the lake or it’s just a 45-minute return to a jetty viewpoint and back.
 Lake Matheson is New Zealand’s most famous “mirror lake” with vivid reflections in its dark waters.
 On a clear day, you’ll see reflections of all the highest peaks in New Zealand, including Mt Cook and Mt Tasman.
 Guided walks of Lake Matheson are also available with Glacier Valley Eco Tours on Viator and Tripadvisor.
 For more awesome lakes check out the 21 Mind-Blowing Lakes in New Zealand.

-Location: From the Fox Glacier town, take the Cook Flat Road for 5km where Lake Matheson is signposted on the right with a huge car park.
+Location: From the Fox Glacier township, take the Cook Flat Road for 5km (3 miles) where Lake Matheson is signposted on the right with a huge car park.

 Gillespies Beach offers a number of walks with views of the Southern Alps behind and the Tasman Sea in front, as well as mining tunnels and even a tramping track to the next beach over with a seal colony.
 However, to keep things simple, ending your day at Gillespies Beach watching the sun go down is something not to be missed while in Fox Glacier!

-Location: Gillespies Beach is 21km (13 miles) from Fox Glacier town.
+Location: Gillespies Beach is 21km (13 miles) from Fox Glacier township.
 Head west along Cook Flat Road for 8km (5 miles).
-Turn off to Gillespies Beach Road and follow for 11km to the end.
+Turn off to Gillespies Beach Road and follow for 11km (7 miles) to the end.

 Whether you are doing a glacier heli-hike, scenic flight, skydive, or whatever, we first and foremost recommend the Fox Glacier South Side Walkway.
-Here you’ll cross ancient glacial moraine surfaces with the ever-changing forest reflecting the rate in which it has colonised the moraines.
+Here you’ll cross ancient glacial moraine surfaces with the ever-changing forest reflecting the rate at which it has colonised the moraines.
 The 2-hour return walk features two viewpoints of Fox Glacier.
 An alternative to doing the hike yourself; learn more about the area on a guided hike with Glacier Valley Eco Tour.
 Find out more about the guided hike on Viator and Tripadvisor.